Particl-Community/documents/socialmedia/discord_bot_commands_channel_template.md

 *SUPPORT*

-`!support` prints where to find support and tutorials.
+`!tag support` prints where to find support and tutorials.
-`!config` prints config folders locations.
+`!tag config` prints config folders locations.
-`!howtoreport` prints a text how to report issues if somebody is way too unspecific.
+`!tag howtoreport` prints a text how to report issues if somebody is way too unspecific.
-`!cliunlock` prints process of starting the daemon and unlocking the wallet for staking only on the commandline for linux.
+`!tag cliunlock` prints process of starting the daemon and unlocking the wallet for staking only on the commandline for linux.
-`!scratchwindows` prints how to start from scratch on windows.
+`!tag scratchwindows` prints how to start from scratch on windows.
-`!timesync` prints how to fix timesync problem on windows.
+`!tag timesync` prints how to fix timesync problem on windows.
-`!download` prints how to verify downloads and to obtain the latest versions.
+`!tag download` prints how to verify downloads and to obtain the latest versions.

+Additionally each language based community under "Global Communities", which has an active maintainer, will adopt its local translated versions of tags in their respective language.
+Those tags are then available within their language based channel with the command template `!tag language-support` which translates to e.g. `!tag spanish-support`

 +++++++++++++++++

 *GENERAL Particl*

-`!links` prints all important links for Particl.
+`!tag links` prints all important links for Particl.
 `!remindme [time] [reminder]` Example: `!remindme 2 days It's tournament day!` `!adhominem` prints the definition of it, if somebody tries to undermine arguments with nonsense.